imor/mini-lsm/mini-lsm-book/src/week3-05-txn-occ.md

 # Transaction and Optimistic Concurrency Control

-In this chapter, you will implement all interfaces of `Transaction`.
-Your implementation will maintain a private workspace for modifications inside a transaction, and commit them in batch, so that all modifications within the transaction will only be visible to the transaction itself until commit.
-We only check for conflicts (i.e., serializable conflicts) when commit, and this is optimistic concurrency control.
+In this chapter, you will implement all `Transaction` interfaces.
+Your implementation maintains a private workspace for modifications within a transaction and commits them in a batch, so changes remain visible only to the transaction until commit.
+We check for conflicts (i.e., serializable conflicts) at commit time — this is optimistic concurrency control (OCC).

-To run test cases,
+To run the test cases:

 ```
 cargo x copy-test --week 3 --day 5
 cargo x scheck
 ```

-## Task 1: Local Workspace + Put and Delete
+## Task 1: Local Workspace — Put and Delete

-In this task, you will need to modify:
+In this task, modify:

 ```
 src/mvcc/txn.rs
 ```

-You can now implement `put` and `delete` by inserting the corresponding key/value to the `local_storage`, which is a skiplist memtable without key timestamp.
-Note that for deletes, you will still need to implement it as inserting an empty value, instead of removing a value from the skiplist.
+Implement `put` and `delete` by inserting the corresponding key/value into `local_storage`, which is a skiplist memtable without key timestamps.
+For deletes, insert an empty value rather than removing an entry from the skiplist.

 ## Task 2: Get and Scan

-In this task, you will need to modify:
+In this task, modify:

 ```
 src/mvcc/txn.rs
 ```

-For `get`, you should first probe the local storage.
+For `get`, first probe local storage.
 If a value is found, return the value or `None` depending on whether it is a deletion marker.
-For `scan`, you will need to implement a `TxnLocalIterator` for the skiplist as in chapter 1.1 when you implement the iterator for a memtable without key timestamp.
-You will need to store a `TwoMergeIterator<TxnLocalIterator, FusedIterator<LsmIterator>>` in the `TxnIterator`.
-And, lastly, given that the `TwoMergeIterator` will retain the deletion markers in the child iterators, you will need to modify your `TxnIterator` implementation to correctly handle deletions.
+For `scan`, implement a `TxnLocalIterator` for the skiplist as in Chapter 1.1 (the memtable iterator without key timestamps).
+Store a `TwoMergeIterator<TxnLocalIterator, FusedIterator<LsmIterator>>` inside `TxnIterator`.
+Because `TwoMergeIterator` preserves deletion markers from child iterators, update `TxnIterator` to handle deletions correctly.

 ## Task 3: Commit

-In this task, you will need to modify:
+In this task, modify:

 ```
 src/mvcc/txn.rs
 ```

-We assume that a transaction will only be used on a single thread.
-Once your transaction enters the commit phase, you should set `self.committed` to true, so that users cannot do any other operations on the transaction.
-You `put`, `delete`, `scan`, and `get` implementation should error if the transaction is already committed.
+Assume a transaction is used on a single thread.
+Once the transaction enters the commit phase, set `self.committed = true` so users cannot perform further operations.
+Your `put`, `delete`, `scan`, and `get` implementations should return an error if the transaction is already committed.

-Your commit implementation should simply collect all key-value pairs from the local storage and submit a write batch to the storage engine.
+The commit implementation should collect all key-value pairs from local storage and submit a write batch to the storage engine.

 ## Task 4: Atomic WAL

-In this task, you will need to modify:
+In this task, modify:

 ```
 src/wal.rs